U.S. Open's "Honey Deuce" is a $10 million cocktail

 The drink is expected to generate more than $10 million in sales this year — enough to cover the prize money for both the women's and men's singles champions.
 Last year, the tournament served up more than 450,000 Honey Deuces despite the $22 price — steep, but not outside the lines for cocktails at many New York City establishments.

-The year the drink, which debuted in 2023, runs $23 and is sold across concession stands at the USTA Billie Jean King National Tennis Center in Queens, New York, where the annual tennis tournament is held.
+This year, the drink runs $23 and is sold across concession stands at the USTA Billie Jean King National Tennis Center in Queens, New York, where the annual tennis tournament is held.

 To date, more than 2.2 million Honey Deuce cocktails have been sold, according to Grey Goose.
 It is served in a collectible, acrylic cup, which has even been likened to a fashion accessory.
 It's named after the term that refers to a game being tied at 40-40.